AlexeyPechnikov/ParaView-plugins/NCube/NCubeLASReader/README.md

   * Top Northing (Y) Location - projected project coordinate, meters
   * Top Elevation (Z) Location - projected project coordinate, meters

-Use "unit" parameter for the right depth scale:
+#### Defining of "unit" parameter (M, FT)

-  * Unit - feet (FT) or meters (M).
-It should be defined in the reader's "Header" table but for now we define it manually.
+The unit parameter right definition is required for the right depth scale.
+It should be defined at the reader's "Header" table as first "Unit" in section "Curves" as meters (M, m) or feet (FT, ft).
+In case when it's defined incorrect you could fix it in the LAS file or append "Transform" ParaView filter to scale the reader's "Curves".

 #### Definition of "azimuth"